Lego DC Comics Super Heroes: The Flash: Plot

-Flash is introduced to Doctor Fate and his assistant Zatanna.
-After Flash explains his predicament, Doctor Fate explains the Speed Force and reveals that Flash broke his connection to it.
-Doctor Fate and Zatanna send Flash into the Speed Force, where he will complete various trials to prove his worthiness of his powers.
+Flash is introduced to Fate and his assistant Zatanna.
+After Flash explains his predicament, Fate explains the Speed Force and reveals that Flash broke his connection to it.
+Fate and Zatanna send Flash into the Speed Force, where he will complete various trials to prove his worthiness of his powers.
 Flash completes the trials and finds the Speed Force Nexus, the primary source of power in the Speed Force.
 Reverse Flash arrives, having planned for Flash to complete the trials so he could acquire the Nexus without doing them himself, and places the Nexus into his suit, exponentially increasing his powers.
 Flash is left trapped in the Speed Force.

 With the Speed Force Nexus, Reverse Flash encases the Hall of Justice in a statue of himself, made of bricks from the Speed Force that are impervious to their powers.
 Atom, with the help of Ace the Bat-Hound, Krypto and the Green Lantern B'dg, repairs his suit and helps the League escape to the Batcave.
 Flash returns from the Speed Force by creating a vehicle out of the same Speed Force bricks.

 Reverse Flash builds more statues of himself and declares himself the ruler of Earth.
 He threatens those that disobey him will meet the same fate as the Justice League.
 The League, using bricks Flash brought from the Speed Force, rivals Reverse Flash's speed and destroys his statues as a distraction so Flash can steal the Speed Force Nexus from him.
 Flash regains his powers, with greater speed than Reverse Flash.
 Flash taunts Reverse Flash into exceeding the maximum of his powers; depowered, Reverse Flash is arrested by the League at the Hall of Justice.
 Flash takes him to prison and returns the Nexus to the Speed Force before being reinstated into the Justice League.

 Flash is grateful for the restoration of his powers and the Justice League's advice.
 The Justice League celebrate their victory as Doctor Fate overlooks everything.